Why Does Mango Pickle Last So Long? The Science Behind Maa Kaa Achar’s Traditional Mango Pickle

 • Dry jars

-In Andhra-style mango pickle, also known as Aavakaya, mustard powder plays a major role.
+In Andhra-style mango pickle, commonly known as Aavakaya, mustard powder is a particularly important part of the traditional spice blend.

 • Red chilli powder